 District 5970 Policy on Global Grant Projects

-The District Global Grants Subcommittee (DGGSC) will award DDF on a first-come, first-served basis during the Rotary year.
+The District Global Grants Subcommittee (DGGSC) will award DDF on an application only basis during the Rotary year.
 This may be modified by the District Rotary Foundation Committee during a Rotary year as demand and DDF reserves dictate.

 Priority will be given to Clubs that annually contribute to the Annual Program Fund of TRF.